-- All patrons must be seated and should wear face coverings over the nose and mouth unless actively eating and drinking unless fully vaccinated. - Performers must follow the Employee Isolation and Quarantine Requirements - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+- All patrons should wear masks or face coverings over the nose and mouth unless actively eating and drinking unless fully vaccinated. - Performers must follow the Employee Isolation and Quarantine Recommendations - Performers that play wind-blown instruments should wear a mask or face covering with an opening to fitthe mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers. - All singers and speakers should use amplification if necessary to avoid projecting their voices

+- to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.